Resources for Community Engaged Teaching & Learning during COVID-19: Social Distancing, Isolation and Quarantine

 What we know about community partners in Bloomington and Monroe County

 The Service-Learning Program is gathering information from community partners in Bloomington and Monroe County to understand how agencies are responding to COVID-19 and their plans to engage with students and service.
 We strongly encourage you, as noted above, to contact your partners directly to plan next steps together.
 We may be able to provide some context, though.
-Please reach out to Megan Betz, SLP Community Engagement Coordinator, for more information.
+Please reach out to Jess Tang, SLP Community Engagement Coordinator, for more information.

 This is some basic information we now about some agencies: